Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Central canal stenosis

 Stenosis means narrowing.
-The lateral recess is a small side channel inside the spinal canal where a nerve travels before it exits.
-The central canal is the main tunnel in the spine that holds the nerves.
+The lateral recess is a small side channel inside the spinal canal where a nerve travels before it exits; the central canal is the main tunnel that holds the nerves.

 Learn more: